-Know Your Rights (KYR) Training Middlebury lawyer Emily Joselson attended a livestream, 2-hour training, How to Give a “Know-Your-Rights” Presentation for Immigrants, presented by the Immigrant Defense Project (IDP) in collaboration with the CLEAR (Creating Law Enforcement Accountability & Responsibility) project at CUNY School of Law and The Center for Constitutional Rights.
-She’s scheduled a rebroadcasting of this 2 hour training for the larger social justice & legal community on Thurs June 22, 5:30 -7:30 pm at Middlebury’s Ilsley Library and welcomes lawyers, Open Door folks, community volunteers, Spanish-speaking volunteers & others interested in allying with the migrant farm community for a concise, excellent training that covers the following:
+Know Your Rights (KYR) Training & Outreach Middlebury lawyer Emily Joselson attended a livestream, 2-hour training, How to Give a “Know-Your-Rights” Presentation for Immigrants, presented by the Immigrant Defense Project (IDP) in collaboration with the CLEAR (Creating Law Enforcement Accountability & Responsibility) project at CUNY School of Law and The Center for Constitutional Rights.
+She scheduled a rebroadcasting of this 2 hour training for the larger social justice & legal community recently that covered:

 - What rights do individuals have during an ICE raid, when questioned or searched at the airport, or during an interaction with immigration or law enforcement at home or in public?